What is Parse?

 - Custom development is more flexible than Parse

-- Parse only works with Postgres and MongoDB databases
+- Parse only works with SQL and NoSQL databases

 The features of Parse

 - Create/Expose GraphQL APIs

 - Notifications in real-time

 - Push notifications

 - File system

 Data modeling is among the most crucial features of Parse.
 It enables developers to perform smooth and intuitive data organization.
 Users can use its spreadsheet-like dashboard to form classes and their respective properties in a structured manner.